kelvinbush/country-list/README.md

 # country-list

 A sleek and efficient web page developed using Next.js 13, Radix UI, Tailwind CSS, and TypeScript.
 This project allows users to effortlessly browse and explore a comprehensive list of countries.
-With its key features including Static Site Generation (SSG), pagination, filtering, and sorting, the web page offers a seamless and intuitive user experience.
+With its key features including Server Components, pagination, filtering, and sorting, the web page offers a seamless and intuitive user experience.

 ## Features

 - Next.js 13 App Directory
-- SSG with `getStaticProps`
+- Server Components
 - Radix UI Primitives
 - Tailwind CSS
 - Icons from [Lucide](https://lucide.dev)